giancambo/benperk.github.io/waws/2014/2014-10-mapping-a-custom-naked-domain-to-your-azure-website-a-url-with-no-www.md

 Note that the IP address is 137.135…., this is the value you need to set you’re a Record to.

-Before I could enter benjamin-perkins.me into the Manage custom domain section I needed to add a CNAME as mentioned in Figure 1.
+Before I could enter --.me into the Manage custom domain section I needed to add a CNAME as mentioned in Figure 1.
 I logged into my DNS providers web site and made the addition as shown in Figure 2.  ***Note**** that for this example, I am binding the custom domain to an Azure Web App named IISLOGS.

 ![adding a CNMAE record for enablement of the naked Azure Web App, no www][FIGURE2]
 ###### Figure 2, adding a CNMAE record for enablement of the naked Azure Web App, no www